elifesciences/elife-bot/docs/components.md

 - Reading and writing data to SimpleDB
 - Interfacing with Amazon SWF (using ``boto.swf``, ``boto.swf.layer1`` and ``boto.swf.layer1_decisions``), which essentially communicates with SWF via the RESTful API provided by Amazon

+## Components in detail

+Each of the important components of the system deserve an expanded description, included in the following.

+### Filesystem provider

+At first only one or two activities in the system did read and write of data to the file system.
+As the system expanded, the file system functions were spun off into a separate file for all to use.

+Each activity of each workflow execution gets its own temporary directory, inside the ``/tmp`` folder.
+The subfolder name will be unique and separate from any other activity.

+Writing data to disk: Primarily, the filesystem provider will take an S3 bucket URL to a file and download it, or you can use it to save data stored in memory to disk.

+If you download a ``.zip`` file, the filesystem provider will automatically unzip it.
+It will also know what files were inside the zip file so you can use them later.

+__Tests:__ In ``tests/features/006_provider_filesystem.feature`` there is (at the time of writing) one test that specifically unzips a file using the filesystem provider.
+But, other tests, such as ``tests/features/044_activity_UnzipArticlePDF.feature``, and many other tests depend on the filesystem provider to complete the testing steps.
+If you break the filesystem provider it should be evident with unsuccessful tests.

+### SimpleDB provider

+Querying SimpleDB data is much faster than relying on data in S3 storage.
+For that reason, eLife bot stores the result of polling S3 for file modifications, and keeps track of things like the email queue, in SimpleDB.
+It understands some simple SQL-like queries to quickly get the data you want fast.

+The SimpleDB provider connects to SimpleDB.
+It also has some presets for where it should find particular data.
+If the domain (like a database table) does not exist, it creates it and connects to it.

+There are some simple functions to get an item, or put item attributes.

+Specific to how eLife uses SimpleDB, there are functions to return specific S3 bucket results, and also to count unsent emails in the email queue.

+__Tests:__ In ``tests/features/005_provider_simpleDB.feature`` there are some example queries for running on S3 bucket logs data.
+The tests also load JSON data from the ``tests/test_data`` folder which simulates the results you would expect when querying SimpleDB using ``boto``.
+This saves having to write tests that connect live to AWS.

+### SWFMeta provider

+Amazon SWF keeps a maximum 90 day history of all workflow executions.
+The SWFMeta provider connects directly to SWF, via ``boto``, and issues requests on the open or closed workflow executions.
+The intention is this provider will provide any metadata about SWF, hence the name, SWFMeta.

+It will continue to page for results when a nextPageToken is returned by Amazon until the full history of executions is received.
+But, when looking up the last run time of a particular workflow, it uses speedy adaptable time period magic.

+Data comes straight from the "horses mouth", i.e. it is the official data returned directly by SWF service.

+It is currently used in two ways,

+- The cron (scheduled) jobs use it to keep track of when workflows were run and whether it is time to start a new workflow
+- The completed workflow executions over a 4 hour time period is requested and a text summary of the status is emailed to administrators

+__Tests:__ In ``tests/features/007_provider_swfmeta.feature`` there are some simple tests that load JSON data from the ``tests/test_data`` folder which simulates the results you would expect when querying SimpleDB using ``boto``.

+### workflow class

+A workflow represents the business logic that continues a workflow to completion (or failure).

+The ``decider.py`` command-line script receives JSON as part of a decision task from SWF.
+It instantiates a workflow object and gives it the JSON.
+The job of the worklfow object is to figure out what to do next.

+The plumbing in this procedure is in the base ``workflow/workflow.py`` class file.
+It looks at the JSON and figures out what activities are completed, what activities are not yet completed, and schedules the next activities to be done.
+It also may find all the activities were completed and subsequently it will close the workflow.

+__Tests:__ The ``tests/features/010_decider.feature`` tests load an example JSON file from the ``tests/test_data`` folder for a decision task and instantiates a workflow object.
+The tests ``tests/features/030_workflow_types.feature`` instantiate some workflow classes.

+### activity class

+An activity represents real work to do as part of a workflow execution.
+It also receives JSON data provided by SWF.

+The ``worker.py`` command-line script receives JSON as part of an activity task from SWF.
+It instantiates an activity object and gives it the JSON.
+The job of the activity object is to ``do_activity()`` using the data it is provided.

+__Tests:__  The ``tests/features/020_worker.feature`` loads an example JSON file from the ``tests/test_data`` folder for emulated activity task JSON.
+In ``tests/features/041_activity.feature`` the tests load data in the form of JSON from the ``tests/test_data`` folder and runs it.
+There are also a number of tests written for specific activity classes in the 040 range of file names in the test folder.

 ## A workflow lifecycle example